PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 16:33:04
+Last updated: 2024-04-02 16:34:08
-Random Quote: Don't judge each day by the harvest you reap but by the seeds that you plant. - Robert Louis Stevenson
+Random Quote: Don't be afraid to go out on a limb.
+That's where the fruit is. - H. Jackson Brown Jr.